-Construction activities can be noisy and generate nuisance dusts in the surrounding areas.
+Construction activities can be noisy and generate nuisance dust in the surrounding areas.
 Noisy activities should be planned around the needs of neighboring building occupants.
 Barriers may need to be installed to minimize the amount of nuisance dust that escapes from the construction site.

-For more specific requirements, please review the following chapters of Municipal Code of Chicago: 13-124 – Safeguards During Construction – Building Safety Requirements and 13-128 – Use of Public Property.
+For more specific requirements, please review the following chapters of the Municipal Code of Chicago: 13-124 – Safeguards During Construction – Building Safety Requirements and 13-128 – Use of Public Property.

 New Construction/Renovation Design

 New constructions and renovations must be designed in compliance with the most current fire and buildings codes of the City of Chicago.
 The city codes include requirements for fire-rated walls, number of exits, etc. These new areas should also have sufficient coverage by fire detection, alarm, and suppression systems.
 Please review the following chapters of the Municipal Code of Chicago for these specific requirements: 15-8 – Fire-resistive Requirements, 15-12 – Fire-resistive Materials and Construction, and 15-16 – Fire Protection Equipment.